Farah20222/ASPTEST/README.md

 ##### Installing

 1. Clone the repository to your local machine using Git.
-2. Open the solution file `MyApp.sln` in Visual Studio.
+2. Open the solution file `WebApplication100.sln` in Visual Studio.
 3. Build the solution to restore NuGet packages and ensure that everything is working as expected.

 ##### Configuration